jeremyquinton/arch/README.md

 - is working well.
 It currently scans all buyable offers and checks if we have squatters.
 - 23/03/2022 - using more data from offers API and added flag
-- Has Buybox Alerts, Swing time share a database. checks for squatters
+- Has Buybox Alerts, Swing time share a database. checks for squatters<br />
    ```/usr/bin/php /var/www/html/application.php buybox:check```
-   notfies us of squatters
+   notfies us of squatters<br />
    ```/usr/bin/php /var/www/html/application.php buybox:notify```
-   notfies us of squatters once a week even if offer not buyable
+   notfies us of squatters once a week even if offer not buyable<br />
    ```/usr/bin/php /var/www/html/application.php buybox:notify  --checkAllOffers```

 ## Swing Time.
 Runs on the buybox server.